Operación Masacre by Rodolfo Walsh | When literature needs to be dangerous

 In the future, perhaps, the terms will even be reversed: what will really be appreciated in terms of art will be the elaboration of the testimony or the document, which, as everyone knows, admits any degree of perfection.
 Obviously, in the montage, the layout, the selection, the research work, immense artistic possibilities open up.

-Accordingly, in Operación Masacre, a great deal of the artworkis entrusted to the composition and the montage.Walsh borrows the narrative strategies of the detective novel and applies them to the raw material reality hands him over.
-Without making it blatant, he disseminates evidence all through the novel.
-The narration is artfully fragmented to let the suspence build up.
+Accordingly, in Operación Masacre, much of the artwork is entrusted to composition and montage.
+Walsh borrows the narrative strategies of the detective novel and applies them to the raw material reality hands him over.
+Without being blatant, he presents evidence throughout the book.
+The narration is artfully fragmented to build suspense.
 Every scene is a piece in a dramatic and investigative mosaic that becomes whole in the conclusion.

 Rodolfo Walsh: the anti-Borges

-Soon after he rose to literary fame, Walsh was labeled the “anti-Borges” by some contemporary critics.
+Soon after he rose to literary fame, Walsh was labelled the “anti-Borges” by some contemporary critics.
 His style, they thought, was too popular and straightforward.
 Against the Borgesian pursuit of formal perfection, Walsh was mainly interested in having an impact on reality.

 It took me a long time to realise that the things that need to be told are so many and so urgent that you don’t have to stop and look at how you tell them